Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 over the Internet is possible, e.g. having a Raspberry PI via USB connected to the Lobaro device and accessing the maintenance tool from a remote machines browser over the Internet.

 Additionally to the device setup the tool can also be used for firmware updates ('Firmware Tab') , watching real-time device diagnostic output ('Logs Tab') and initiating device restarts.

 !!! info "Info"
-    Please note that the device is automatically restarted each time the configuration has been changed!
+    Please note that the device might be restarted each time the configuration gets plugged/unplugged!

 ### Connecting the USB config adapter
 For configuration and Firmware updates we provide a special serial-USB adapter that can be connected as shown in the picture underneath.
 The corresponding connector on the PCB is marked with the word 'Config'.

 The USB-adapter will add a virtual serial 'COM' Port to your system.
-Your operating system needs the CP210x USB to [**UART bridge**](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers){: target="_blank"} driver installed.
+Your operating system needs the [CP210x USB to UART bridge](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers){: target="_blank"} driver installed.
 A download link is provided next to the 'Connect' button when you start the Maintenance Tool.
 While the config adapter is connected, the device will be powered from the USB port with a regulated voltage of 3.3V.
 It is not necessary - although it would be no problem - having